SerenityOS/serenity/Base/usr/share/man/man1/unzip.md

 unzip will extract files from a zip archive to the current directory.

 The program is compatible with the PKZIP file format specification.

+The optional [files] argument can be used to only extract specific files within the archive (using wildcards) during the unzip process.
+A `_` can be used as a single-character wildcard, and  `*` can be used as a variable-length wildcard.

 ## Examples